phpmetrics/PhpMetrics/README.md

 Then, if you need to update:

     phpmetrics self-update

-Or with Composer (Make sure you have `~/.composer/vendor/bin/` in your path):
+#### As a composer dependency:

-    php composer.phar global require 'phpmetrics/phpmetrics'
+    composer global require 'phpmetrics/phpmetrics'

 # Usage

 > Do not hesitate to visit the [official documentation](http://www.phpmetrics.org).

-The command command `phpmetrics <folder or filename>` will output:
+The command command `phpmetrics --report-cli <folder or filename> ` will output:

 ![Standard report](http://phpmetrics.github.io/PhpMetrics/images/report-standard.png)